belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `DPL` If the IT were blocking your VPN ...

 `RPE` ...
 Stupidly bad!
-I need it to work with Red Hat
+I need my VPN for Red Hat to help you!

 `DPL` And no SSH access for you, just for an other user they trust,